pavlomysak/pavlomysak.github.io/README.md

 # Data Science Student

-## Technical Skills: R, SQL, Tableau
+## Technical Skills: Python, R, SQL, Tableau

 ## Education
 **State University of New York at New Paltz**